diegovazquez/mtg_card_image_segmentation/README.md

 Go to http://127.0.0.1:5000/ in you browser.

-Note: You need the exported model in train/exported_models/card_segmentation.onnx
+Note: You need the exported model in train/exported_models/card_segmentation.onnx (see step 2)

 # Developer Notes